ng-learn-org/ng-learn-org.github.io/_posts/2014-08-29-Testing_Promises_with_Jasmine.md

 categories: [tips]
 ---

-[Jasmine][1] is a great testing framework but when you have to deal with promises is not always clear how to deal with promises.
-Typical use cases are asynchronous services calling a backend.
-For instance, consider the following AngularJS service.
+[Jasmine][1] is a great testing framework but when you have to deal with promises is not always clear how.
+Typical use cases are asynchronous services calls to a backend.
+For instance, consider the following service:

 {% highlight javascript %}
 angular.module('myApp').service('EmployeeService',